google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 This document assumes a certain level of knowledge about Google Cloud and FuzzBench.
-If you haven't already, please follow the [guide on setting up a Google Cloud Project]({{ site.baseurl}}/advanced-topics/setting-up-a-google-cloud-project/) to run your own experiment as this document assumes you already have set up your Google Cloud Project, since running an experiment requires Google Cloud.
+If you haven't already, please follow the [guide on setting up a Google Cloud Project]({{ site.baseurl}}/advanced-topics/setting-up-a-google-cloud-project/) to run your own experiments.
+This document assumes you already have set up a Google Cloud Project, since running an experiment requires Google Cloud.

 - TOC